Planning 3 days in Paris, France to explore the romantic city? Wondering what to do?

 It is not a classic but it so should be!!!!!
 This is such an incredible building (see my photos).

 So if you started early, take the time to walk to Sainte Chapelle (Less than 10min walk) and admire the most impressive stained glass windows you will ever see.

 It is especially worth it on the sunny day!

 You can pre-purchase your ticket so that you can skip the line, show your document at the beginning of it and go straight in.

-Take the Hop on Hop off Green Route (Paris grand tour route) at stop 6 Notre Dame - enjoy views along the Seine River, past la Conciergerie and Musee d'Orsay.
-Go up to Champs-Elysées - choose stop 10, 11 or 12 depending on how much you want to walk.
+Take the Hop on Hop off - enjoy views along the Seine River, past la Conciergerie and Musee d'Orsay.
+Stop at one of the Champs-Elysées stop depending on how much you want to walk.

 Personally I think this avenue is rather boring as only for the tourists, but it is a highlight so I included it.
 Walk North West towards the Arc de Triomphe

 Enjoy one of the most famous buildings in Paris with the crazy roundabout!
 Take the underground passage to reach it.